-To pass the CPCE students need an overall score that falls at or above 1 Standard Deviation below the national mean.
-As noted above, if one fails the CPCE on their first attempt, a re-test within two weeks from the first test date is possible.
-A second failure will result in a remediation plan that will cover the subtests where one scored less than the national mean
+Candidates will receive the results of the CPCE immediately upon completion/submission of the online examination.
+To pass the CPCE, students need an overall score that falls at or above 1 Standard Deviation below the national mean.
+As noted above, if one fails the CPCE on their first attempt, this will result in a remediation plan (essay questions) that will cover the subtests where one scored less than 1 SD below the national mean.